alicewriteswrongs/old-blog/_posts/2015-08-10-vim-and-tmux-best-friends.markdown

 to set them up!
 A word of warning: how you accomplish the following will depend to a certain extent on your terminal emulator.
-I use the gnome terminal, which doesn't send a normal Alt through to the terminal, so you can use the normal `A-j` or `M-j` notation to say 'hey, bind Alt-j to such-and-such'.
+I use the gnome terminal, which doesn't send a normal Alt through to the terminal, so you can't use the normal `A-j` or `M-j` notation to say 'hey, bind Alt-j to such-and-such'.
 Instead we have to send the right escaped keycode, by doing `crtl-v` and then typing the key we want.
 So if you copy paste this is may not work?
 Try it!
 Then try overwriting the bindings with `C-v-Alt`.